WA2FZW/Amplifier-Preamplifier-Sequencer-by-WA2FZW/Readme.md

-Amplifier/Preamplifier/SDR Switch Sequencer Version 1.5
+Amplifier/Preamplifier/SDR Switch Sequencer Version 2.0

-By: John Price – WA2FZW - December 15, 2022
+By: John Price – WA2FZW - March 30, 2025

-This is a software controlled sequencer designed to be able to control a low-noise mast-mounted preamplifier, a linear amplifier and an SDR switching device.
+This is a software controlled sequencer designed to be able to control two low-noise mast-mounted preamplifiers, linear amplifiers and SDR switching devices when used with the Icom IC-9700 on any two of the three bands that radio can operate on.

 The timing of the sequencing is controlled by the software in an Arduino Nano.

-Version 1.5 is designed specifically for use with my Icom IC-9700 and can control 2 linear amplifiers, 2 low-noise preamplifiers and 2 SDR switching devices on any two of the three bands that radio can operate on.
-Version 1.5 no longer has the transmit inhibit capability for my FT-891 that was included in earlier versions of the hardware and software.
+Version 2.0 is an improvement over previous versions in that the sequencing can be initiated via a DTR or RTS signal from an optional USB to TTL interface.
+The sequencing can also be initiated via an optional footswitch.
+This has the advantage of being able to put the radio into transmit mode after the preamps and amplifiers have been switched.

 The documentation, software and Gerber files to make the version 1.4 PCBs are still available here.
-That version still has the transmit inhibit capability for the Yaesu FT-891 and can still be used.
+That version is designed for use with my Yaesu FT-891.